 Stories of textures and living matter, stories of movement and falls, stories of mysterious interiors and undefined organs.
 A creative process centered on experimentation and the enhancement of imperfections.
 Allowing forms to emerge through modeling, the constraints of clay, and firing.
 Her practice generates its own shapes, which in turn create reproducible imaginaries.

-A seeker and collector of unusual tools, Anna Tou draws inspiration from archaic objects to create her contemporary collections, reflecting organic, living forms, shaped by hand in a soft and slow manner.
-She enjoys exploring materiality and the unexpected—everything that makes an object unique and precious.
-Each piece displays differences in texture, relief, and dimension.
-As a result, no two pieces are alike.
+A collector and scavenger of unusual tools, Anna draws inspiration from archaic objects to create contemporary collections that reflect organic, living forms shaped by hand in a gentle, slow process.
+She enjoys exploring material and the unexpected—anything that contributes to making an object unique and precious.
+Each piece features variations in texture, relief, and dimension.
+As a result, no two pieces are ever the same.